Membership Criteria & Instructions for Applying

 - The primary representative may designate colleagues from their institution to participate on specific Funders Alliance projects or Action Teams.
 This is intended to provide professional and leadership development opportunities for rising philanthropic professionals.
 Grantmaking staff, advisors, consultants, or board members may be included in this way.

-Member Dues Calculation
+Membership Dues Calculation

-In addition to dues, IEFA members have the opportunity throughout the year to participate in collaborative funding projects and to sponsor specific IEFA initiatives.
+In addition to dues, IEFA members have the opportunity throughout the year to participate in learning opportunities, collaborative funding projects and to sponsor specific IEFA initiatives.
 Sponsorships and grants designated for specific events or activities will not count toward members’ annual dues requirements unless otherwise specifically indicated by IEFA.
 All membership, sponsorship, and collaborative funding contributions will be appropriately recognized.